monk-io/docs/docs/guides/k8s-migrate.md

         - /yelb-production/redis
 ```

-As this is our production template it might be good idea to run it on some public cloud services.
-To do that you need to have cloud provider added, please follow ["Monk in 10 minutes" guide](/monk-in-10/#creating-a-monk-cluster).
+Since this is our production template, it might be good idea to run it on some public cloud services.
+To do this, you'll need to have a cloud provider added.
+To learn more, please see ["Monk in 10 minutes" guide](/monk-in-10/#creating-a-monk-cluster).

-Assuming we have AWS provider added we can now simply:
+Assuming we have AWS as the provider, we can simply run:

-**Grow our cluster**
+**Grow our Cluster**

 ```yaml
 $ monk cluster grow -p aws -n monkNode -t aws -i t2.medium -r us-east-1 -d 15 -m 1 (...)
 ```

-**Run our workload**
+**Run our Workload**

 ```bash
 $ monk run -t aws yelb-production/application
 (...)
 ```

+**Testing**

-**Test by opening your browser with address returned by Monk**
+Simply open a browser with the address returned by Monk.